kaleeswaran393/gemfire-monitoring/README.md

   Gemfire is JVM based server can be monitored in different ways.
 Since gemfire supports jmx can monitor gemfire server by connecting jmx port.

 1. **JConsole/JVisualVm**
-        We can connect each server node separatly to monitor
+        We can connect each server node separatly to monitor using jmx url

 2. **Gemfire pulse tool**